How to Do SEO for Blogs

-Most of us read a blog post or two every now and then — in fact, you’re reading one right now.
+Most of us frequently read blog posts.
+In fact, you’re reading one right now.

-And the reason is simple: blogs are a powerful marketing tool.
-They drive traffic, boost social media popularity, increase user trust, enhance search visibility — as long as high-quality expert content is produced, that is.
+And the reason behind it is simple: blogs are a powerful marketing tool.
+Around 7 million blog posts are published per day because of their ability to drive traffic, boost social media popularity, increase user trust, and enhance search visibility.
+But this is only true when high-quality, expert content is produced.

-Now, as soon as you identify your blog’s target audience, or buyer persona if you have a commerce project, the first thing you should do is find out what pain points they have and what trending topics they’re interested in learning more about.
+Once you identify your blog’s target audience (or buyer persona if you have a commerce project), the first thing you should do is find out what pain points they have and what trending topics they’re interested in learning more about.
 Then use that knowledge to provide them with the exact content they need via your blog.

 Find out what your target audience needs are by: